Codecademy/docs/content/general/concepts/file-paths/file-paths.md

   - 'paths/computer-science'
 ---

-A **file path** describes the location of a file in a computer's folder structure.
-They are used to locate files like:
+A **file path** specifies the location of a file in a computer's [file system structure](https://www.codecademy.com/resources/docs/general/file-system-structure).
+They can be used to locate files and web resources, including:

-- Media files such as images.
+- Media files, such as images
-- Links to [CSS stylesheets](https://www.codecademy.com/resources/docs/css) for the web page.
+- Links to [CSS stylesheets](https://www.codecademy.com/resources/docs/css) for a web page
-- Files that may link to programs such as [CDNs](https://www.codecademy.com/resources/docs/general/cdn), [frameworks](https://www.codecademy.com/resources/docs/general/cdn), or [Node applications](https://www.codecademy.com/resources/docs/open-source/node-js).
+- Files that may link to programs, such as [CDNs](https://www.codecademy.com/resources/docs/general/cdn), [frameworks](https://www.codecademy.com/resources/docs/general/cdn), or [Node applications](https://www.codecademy.com/resources/docs/open-source/node-js)
-- Other files such as [JSON](https://www.codecademy.com/resources/docs/general/json) or plain text.
+- Other files, such as [JSON](https://www.codecademy.com/resources/docs/general/json) or plain text

 ## URLs and File Paths

-[URLs](https://www.codecademy.com/resources/docs/general/url) are addresses where data and websites are hosted on the web and are more permanent.
-File paths are relative to where they are hosted normally on a [server](https://www.codecademy.com/resources/docs/general/server), inaccessible to most people, and are more temporary.
+[URLs](https://www.codecademy.com/resources/docs/general/url) specify the location where data and websites are hosted on the web.
+URLs and file paths both provide the location a computer must go to to find a particular resource.
+A major difference between URLs and file paths is that URLs locate resources which are hosted on the Internet, and file paths locate resources which are stored locally or on a local network.

-## Relative File Paths
+## Absolute and Relative File Paths

+Absolute file paths specify the location of a file from the root directory in the file system structure.
+They are also called "full file paths" or "full paths".
+Some examples of absolute file paths are:

+- `/home/user/website/main/about.html`
+- `/home/user/projects/js/script.js`
+- `/home/user/data-analysis/scripts/main.py`

+In Linux, the tilde (~) is commonly used to represent a user's home directory in a file path.
+For example, the above file paths could be changed to:

+- `~/website/main/about.html`
+- `~/projects/js/script.js`
+- `~/data-analysis/scripts/main.py`

-Relative file paths link to a local file in the same folder or on the same server, for example:
+Relative file paths specify the location of a file in the same folder or on the same server.
+In other words, a relative file path specifies a location of a file that is relative to the currect directory.
+Some examples of relative file paths are:

 - `./about.html`
 - `./js/script.js`
 - `./scripts/main.py`

-Relative file paths begin with `./` followed by a path to the local file. `./` tells the program to look for the file path from the current folder.
-To go up one level in the file structure, two periods followed by a forward-slash are used: `../`.
+Relative file paths use a dot notation at the start of the path, followed by a path separator and the location of the file.
+A single dot (.) indicates the current directory, and a double dot (..) indicates the parent directory.
+In [Unix](https://www.codecademy.com/resources/docs/general/unix)-based operating systems, such as [Linux](https://www.codecademy.com/resources/docs/open-source/linux) or macOS, `./` tells the program to look for the file from the current directory. `../` tells the program to go up to the parent directory before looking for the file.
+In Windows, the path separator is a back slash (\\), so `.\` and `..\` are used instead.